sampsyo/home/_drafts/autoreduction.md

     $ bril2json < problem.bril | cargo run -- -p false false

 I started by just putting this command into a shell script, `interesting.sh`.
-[Shrinkray][] our script to work from any directory, so I used an absolute path to the executable:
+[Shrinkray][] wants our script to work from any directory, so I used an absolute path to the executable:

     #!/bin/sh